tedneward/Azgaarnoth/Religions/AlUma.md

 ## Zalabasan Sect

+## Almalzish Protectorate

+## *al'maeran* Heresy
+Certain clerics of the Al'Uma feel the call of the Eldar, but do not feel compelled to either the Alalihatian or Zalabasan traditions, but instead feel a deep compulsion to the sea.
+These *al'maeran* bring the veneration of the Eldar to sailing vessels, but also bring a strong back, willing hands, and a deep abiding love of that feeling when the wind fills the sails and the surf comes crashing over the bow.

+"True" Al'Uman clergy of the other three traditions look down upon the *al'maeran* priests, but cannot avoid the truth that *al'maeran* prayers yield divine favor every bit as much as Alalihatian or Zalabasan prayers do.
+The Almalzish priests do not understand the *al'maeran* need to wander, but heartily welcome them (and their cargoes) into town when they arrive--so long as they leave again in a few days.

 ## Game notes
-A cleric of the Al'Uman religion is always of either the Alalihatian, Alamalzish, or Zabalasan traditions; there are no other traditions officially recognized within Al'Uma (although apostasy is always possible, it's up the GM whether apostate Al'Uman clerics are actually receiving spells, and from whom--or what).
-Clerics of the *al'maeran* tradition are tolerated, but not welcomed, among the other traditions.
+A cleric of the Al'Uman religion is always of either the Alalihatian, Almalzish, *al'maeran*, or Zabalasan traditions; there are no other traditions within Al'Uma (although apostasy is always possible, it's up the GM whether apostate Al'Uman clerics are actually receiving spells, and from whom--or what).
+While Pantheonic and Trinitarian theology is known to the Al'Uma (and tolerated--barely), Kaevarians are definitely unwelcome, and more than one Kaevarian Church founded in an Al'Uman city has found itself burned to the groun by mysteriously-garbed strangers speaking in distinctly local accents.

 ### Alalihatian Cleric